Alvis Sporting Club FC

 Sutton United's more famous namesakes reached the FA Cup 5th Round this year, capping off a remarkable run with a respectable defeat to Arsenal.
 This version was from Sutton Coldfield and came into the game on the back of an 8-1 win over Hampton on Saturday.
 Alvis started well, and they were ahead after just four minutes.
 It will have been a disappointing one to concede from the visiting keeper's point of view as he allowed the ball to be put through his legs. from close range.
 Sutton equalised on 10 minutes when their number 9 sent a looping shot over the home keeper.
 They took the lead on the half hour when the same player got his second goal, heading home a pinpoint cross.
 The visitors had been the better side and good value for their lead in the first half.
 The second half was a different story as Alvis took control of the game.
 They equalised on 67 minutes when Kiam Galdins volleyed into the top corner after the ball broke to the edge of the area.
 The hosts took the lead on 78 minutes when the ball was prodded home from 8 yards.
 With no further goals, Alvis held on for a win, continuing their quest for promotion back to step 6.

 We left at 9.25, making good time.
 I tuned into BBC Radio Leicester to hear how the Foxes got on against Atletico Madrid.
 They were unlucky to lose 1-0 as the Spaniards were awarded a penalty that never should have been.
 They still have a great chance in the home leg next week, and it was good to hear some local perspective on the game.
 I dropped Chris off at 10.20 and made my way home.
 I was making my way steadily home when a generally bad day got worse.
-Near Tring, on the Icknield Road, a fox ran out right in front of me, giving me no chance to break and I caught it a glancing blow.
+Near Tring, on the Icknield Road, a fox ran out right in front of me, giving me no chance to brake and I caught it a glancing blow.
 It was a touch of luck for the animal that I was coming to a roundabout only doing 15 MPH and it trotted off.
 Sadly my car wasn't as lucky and although the flimsy bodywork wasn't too badly damaged, bar losing a decal, the inside suffered a lot of damage including the windscreen washer bottle.
 I've had really bad luck with animals in the last few years - after 16 years with no blemish on my no claims bonus, I've managed to make it a yearly occurrence since getting my new car.
 It seems to attract Kamikaze animals, with me having a couple of near misses too where I had time to react.
 I only hope that it's not too much of a big bill, as I can ill afford another insurance claim.
 I got in at 11.20, feeling not too great after the days events.
 I barely got a wink of sleep before getting up at 4 am, what with worrying about the cost of the incident.
 It had been a bad day, with a brief respite for the football, which had been the only good part.